 Fenced dog play areas have been growing in popularity over recent years as more and more successful examples are realised around the world.
-With increased pressure on the urban environment, fenced dog play areas provide a much-needed space for dogs, and their owners, to socialise and exercise in a safe and controlled environment.
+With increased pressure on the urban environment, these areas provide a much-needed space for dogs, and their owners, to socialise and exercise in a safe and controlled environment.
 They offer new activities, opportunities and experiences for people to enjoy the urban parklands with their dogs.

 Industry research and case studies have produced a collection of design guidelines to address both the behaviour of dogs and their owners so that the optimal experience can be provided while ensuring minimal conflict with other dogs, the local community and surrounding environment.

 There are over 15,000 dogs registered in the City of Boroondara.
-While there is approximately 219 hectares of open space designated as off-leash in Boroondara, there are no dedicated fenced dog play areas that are specifically designed to cater for dogs and their owners.
+While there is approximately 219 hectares of open space designated as off-leash in Boroondara, currently there are no dedicated fenced dog play areas that are specifically designed to cater for dogs and their owners.

 What is a fenced dog play area?